All Episodes

 It's completely ridiculous.

-Is can't Americans point out what's wrong with their country on their own has it come to this that we've got to import a special worker class to tell you Americans everything that sucks about America?
+That we've got to import a special worker class to tell you Americans everything that sucks about America?

-That's now a job for foreigners This is this is ridiculous.
+That's now a job for foreigners?

-We got rid of him once and why should we have to suffer again?
+We got rid of him once, and why should we have to suffer again?

-And I'm not an expert in US immigration law and I certainly wouldn't presume to know being an undocumented immigrant and having just snuck across the border I wouldn't presume to know the details of his immigration status in the United States.
+And I'm not an expert in U.S. immigration law, and I certainly wouldn't presume to know, being an undocumented immigrant and having just snuck across the border, I wouldn't presume to know the details of his immigration status in the United States.

 But it is generally a condition when you sign that paperwork that you have to say you support the United States Constitution.

-And so in that sense it's not just like a guy mouthing off about how he doesn't like Snooky or whatever.
+And so in that sense, it's not just like a guy mouthing off about how he doesn't like snooky or whatever.

-I mean it is just ridiculous.
+I mean, it is just ridiculous.

-So yeah, we've had enough of that.
+So, yeah, we've had enough of that.

 Okay?

-Okay, I'm just I'm just making that point.
+Okay, I'm just making that point.

-We will also uh address in the course of the show uh Wayne Le Pierre's theory uh about uh the uh need for armed guards in every school he's Taken a lot of heat for that.
+We will also address in the course of the show Wayne LaPierre's theory about the need for armed guards in every school.

 We can't just shed tears for those on the vanilla side of town, said Cornell West.

-They are no precious, but they are no they're precious, but they are no less or more precious than our poor brothers and sisters, be they black or brown or what have you.
+They are no precious, but they are no, they're precious, but they are no less or more precious than our poor brothers and sisters, be they black or brown or what have you.

-And it didn't make the papers, it didn't make the national papers, because it's business as usual in Chicago.
+It didn't make the national papers because it's business as usual in Chicago.

-So we will uh address that and other issues on the Rush Limbaugh Show live on Boxing Day.
+So we will address that and other issues on the Rush Limbaugh Show live on Boxing Day.

-Don't forget if you go to Rush Limbaugh dot com and you're a rush twenty-four-seven member, you need not be discombobulated by sinister foreign guest hosts, because it's like he's uh never never gone away.
+Don't forget, if you go to RushLimbaugh.com and you're a Rush 24-7 member, you need not be discombobulated by sinister foreign guest hosts because it's like he's never, never gone away.

 Is that right, Mike?